theseer/fDOMDocument/README.md

 The classes contained within this repository extend the standard DOM to use exceptions at all occasions of errors instead of PHP warnings or notices.
-They also add various custom methods and shortcuts for convinience and to simplify the usage of DOM.
+They also add various custom methods and shortcuts for convenience and to simplify the usage of DOM.

 Requirements
 ------------